South Wales Police and Crime Panel

 The Police and Crime Commissioner appointed for the South Wales Police force area has responsibility for setting the direction of policing in the South Wales Police force, as well as supporting broader community safety activities across the area.

-It should be pointed out that the Police and Crime Panel scrutinises the Commissioner and not the Police force.
+The Police and Crime Panel scrutinises the Commissioner and not the Police force.
 It is the role of the Commissioner to scrutinise the Police.
 The Panel's role is to scrutinise the performance of the Commissioner and to ensure transparency.

 In the South Wales Police force area, the members of the Panel are drawn from each of the seven local authorities within the region.
 Two independent co-opted members also sit on the Panel.